Clement Vallandigham: House of Representatives

-On February 20, 1861, Vallandigham delivered a speech titled "The Great American Revolution" to the House of Representatives.
+On February 20, 1861, Vallandigham delivered a speech, titled "The Great American Revolution," to the House of Representatives.
 He accused the Republican Party of being "belligerent" and advocated a "choice of peaceable disunion upon the one hand, or Union through adjustment and conciliation upon the other."
-Vallandigham supported the Crittenden Compromise, which was a last minute effort to avert the Civil War.
+Vallandigham supported the Crittenden Compromise, which was a last-minute effort to avert the Civil War.
 He blamed sectionalism and anti-slavery sentiment for the secession crisis.
 Vallandigham proposed a series of amendments to the Constitution.
 The United States would be divided into four sections: North, South, West, and Pacific.
 The four sections would each have the power in the Senate to veto legislation.
-The Electoral College would be modified, with the term of President and Vice-President increased to six years and limited to one term unless two-thirds of the electors agreed.
-Secession by a state could only be agreed to if the legislatures of the sections approved it.
+The Electoral College would be modified, with the term of president and vice-president increased to six years and limited to one term unless two thirds of the electors agreed.
+Secession by a state could be agreed to only if the legislatures of the sections approved it.
 Moving between the sections was a guaranteed right.

-Vallandigham strongly opposed every military bill, leading his opponents to charge that he wanted the Confederacy to win the war.
+Vallandigham strongly opposed every military bill, which led his opponents to charge that he wanted the Confederacy to win the war.
 He became the acknowledged leader of the anti-war Copperheads, and in an address on May 8, 1862, he coined their slogan: "To maintain the Constitution as it is, and to restore the Union as it was."
 It was endorsed by fifteen Democratic congressmen.

-Vallandigham lost his bid for a third full term in 1862 by a relatively large vote, which loss meant he would be out of office early in 1863.
-However, his loss was at least partially due to redistricting his congressional district.
+Vallandigham lost his bid for a third full term in 1862 by a relatively large vote, which meant that he would be out of office early in 1863.
+However, his loss was at least partially caused by the redistricting of his congressional district.
 Despite this loss, some still considered him to be a future presidential candidate.

-As a lame duck Representative, Vallandigham delivered a speech in the House on January 14, 1863, entitled "The Constitution-Peace-Reunion".
-In it, he stated his opposition to abolitionism from the "beginning".
+As a lame-duck Representative, Vallandigham delivered a speech in the House on January 14, 1863, entitled "The Constitution-Peace-Reunion."
+In it, he stated his opposition to abolitionism from the "beginning."
 He denounced Lincoln's violations of civil liberties, "which have made this country one of the worst despotisms on earth".
 Vallandigham openly criticized Lincoln's preliminary Emancipation Proclamation, charging that "war for the Union was abandoned; war for the Negro openly begun."
-He also condemned financial interests that were profiting from the war.
-"And let not Wall Street, or any other great interest, mercantile, manufacturing, or commercial, imagine that it shall have power enough or wealth enough to stand in the way of reunion through peace."
+He also condemned financial interests that were profiting from the war: "And let not Wall Street, or any other great interest, mercantile, manufacturing, or commercial, imagine that it shall have power enough or wealth enough to stand in the way of reunion through peace."
 Vallandigham added, "Defeat, debt, taxation, sepulchers, these are your trophies."
 Vallandigham's speech included a proposal to end the military conflict.
-He advocated an armistice and the demobilization of the military forces of both the Union and Confederacy.
+He advocated an armistice and the demobilization of the military forces of both the Union and the Confederacy.